dhrubo55/personal-blog/content/posts/day-93.md

 3. Try the partial masking with credit cards
 4. Create custom mask patterns

-Remember: Security isn't just about preventing attacks - it's about protecting your users' trust.
+Remember: Security isn't just about preventing attacks, it's about protecting your users' trust.
 And sometimes, that starts with a simple annotation.

-**Happy (and secure) coding!** 🔒
+**Happy (and secure) coding!**

 ---